Nominations for the 2020 Women of Distinction Awards are now open and will close on January 17, 2020 at 5:00pm.

 A Woman of Distinction inspires others.
 She has achieved outstanding success in her field by:

-- Breaking new ground or old barriers
+- Showing vision and initiative to break new ground or old barriers

 - Being a leader and role model